 - Serving Size: 1

-And that is our recipe for Pan Fried Pork Chops with Fennel and Garlic.
-If you enjoyed this recipe, or have any questions or suggestions, be sure to let us know in the comments below.
-We always love hearing from you!
+And those are our Italian Style Pan-Fried Pork Chops.
+If you enjoyed today’s recipe or have any questions or suggestions, be sure to let us know in the comments below we always love hearing from you!

 Happy Cooking!